Rafoogar: Rafoogiri

-Rafoogiri (Darning) is a traditional art; it consists of sewing, making the joints, looping, and repairing holes or worn areas in fabric using needles and thread (of base colors).
-Rafoogar is the person who mends torn clothing by matching the weave, making identical loops, creating rows of stitches, and sometimes by crossing and interweaving rows to compass a gap.
-Kashmiri Rafoogars are known as the best Rafoogars.
-There are other areas also where this craft is practiced for decades.
-For instance, the Bijnor district has been the hub of rafoogari.
+Rafoogiri (darning) is a traditional art; it consists of sewing, making the joints, looping, and repairing holes or worn areas in fabric using needles and thread (of base colors).
+The rafoogar is the person who mends torn clothing by matching the weave, making identical loops, creating rows of stitches, and sometimes by crossing and interweaving rows to compass a gap.
+There are various areas where this craft has been practiced for decades.
+For instance, the Bijnor district has been a hub of rafoogari.

-Surgeons of cloths

-A specialist, Rafoogar, gives new life to defective material.
-Hence a Rafoogar makes the cloths more sustainable.
-Rafoogars are comparable to the surgeons as they doctor (repair) wrongly weaved or knitted cloths, and skill essentially needs a high degree of precision.

 Rafoogar baithak

 Rafoogar baithak is an initiative in favor of the dying craft.